Cheap Train Tickets to Glasgow

 Image credit: Craig Mckay | Unsplash

 • Glasgow Subway: First opened in 1896, the Glasgow Subway forms a ring underneath the city, serving 15 stations along its network of 6.5 miles.
 In off-peak periods, trains run roughly every 6-8 minutes in both directions.
 The map of the Glasgow Subway can be found HERE.
 If you want to go slightly further afield, then the suburban rail network is a good idea, with trains serving Glasgow Central or Glasgow Queen Street.
+If you wish to explore Glasgow by the suburban rail network, then don't forget to use our website to secure cheap train tickets for your travels.

 • Walk/cycle: Glasgow is relatively compact and easy to get around, so walking can be a good option, plus it’s free – even better if you’re on a budget.
 Cycling is also another option worth considering, with OVO Bikes operating a scheme in the city (details HERE).